-Details of the ESS
+The Details of the Employment Support Scheme (ESS)

 According to the ESS, all eligible employers who have committed to eliminating redundancies and layoffs may receive wage subsidies from the government.
 These subsidies are to be used to pay their employees’ wages.
 Each of these wage subsidies is to be calculated on 50% of the salary of a specified month.
 Specified months are defined as months between January and March 2020.
 The employer is to select the month to be used for this purpose.
 The maximum subsidy per employee is HK$9,000.

-However, this eligibility does not extend to employers who do so for government employees, employees of subvented organizations, and employees of statutory bodies.
+However, this eligibility does not extend to employers who do so for government employees, employees of subverted organizations, and employees of statutory bodies.
 Approximately 1.5 million employees across Hong Kong are expected to be able to benefit from the ESS.

 All ESS subsidy payments are to be made in two tranches.
 The first tranche is expected to be paid at some point during June 2020.
 These payments relate to salaries covering the period spanning June to August 2020.
 The second tranche of payments is expected to be made in September 2020.
-These payments are related to salaries of September to November 2020.
+These payments are related to salaries from September to November 2020.
 The government is currently fine-tuning the details surrounding application and payment mechanisms.